zhangdongdong7/scenarios/python/lab-data-structures/step1.md

 # Lists

-In Python, `lists` are containers that can hold any type of object.
+In Python, lists are containers that can hold any type of object.
 Operations that can be performed on lists include indexing, adding, multiplying, and checking membership.
-We'll show baisically how to use lists in the following code.
+We'll show basically how to use lists in the following code.

 ## Create